ujjwalrg/ujjwalrg/README.md

 ## ⚡️ A quick introduction

 - 👋 Hi, I’m Ujjwal Gautam.
-- 🔭 I currently work as an IT Systems Engineer and Software Engineering Intern.
+- 🔭 I currently work as a Software Engineer.
-- 🌱 I’m passionate about software development and constantly strive to learn new technologies.
-- 💼 I'm open to freelancing projects and collaborating on exciting new ventures.

 <hr>